 The logic of this system is easy to analyse and defend.
 Let us take it for granted that the public at large wants a money which is fairly reliable in terms of its ability to purchase non-monetary things.
-Precious metals have the key merit as a monetary asset that, because they are highly durable, their quantity is fairly stable from one year to the next.
-As long as mining technology changes only slowly and there are no new discoveries, this year's production of new gold is likely to be only a small fraction of the existing stock of the metal.
-In such circumstances the price of commodities in general should be roughly stable in terms of gold.
+In this context precious metals have one key advantage as a monetary asset.
+Because they are highly durable, virtually all of the last period's stock of metals survives into the current and next periods.
+Further, as long as mining technology changes only slowly and there are no new discoveries, the production of new gold and silver in any one period should be only a small fraction of the stock of these metals accumulated over past centuries.
+As a result the stock of precious metals is very stable over time.
+Since it is therefore unlikely to increase more rapidly than world output, the price of commodities in general should be roughly stable in terms of the precious metals.